meetgoat/emily-carr-email-templates/README.md

 If you're only editing the template, you won't need to reference the template language, only the template merge tags.

+# Development

+This templating system uses the [Twig](https://twig.symfony.com/) template engine.
+To use this repository, follow these steps:

+1. `git clone` this repository
+2. Create and edit your templates as direct children in the `templates` directory.
+3. Run `php index.php` to generate your templates.

+You should now see your rendered templates in the `dist` folder.
+Copy and paste these templates into Mailchimp for usage.

+## Planned Features

+- Webpack + Browsersync
+- SCSS implementation
+- Asset Compilation + Minification

 # General Tips
 For general use, the content editor should work for content.
 However with all WYSIWYG (what-you-see-is-what-you-get) editors, inconsistencies arise when using features like backspaces and style tags (mostly due to the fact that users enter content differently).